By the end of this section, you should be able to:

 Thus, theorists utilizing queer theory strive to question the ways society perceives and experiences sex, gender, and sexuality, opening the door to new scholarly understanding.

 Throughout this chapter we have examined the complexities of gender, sex, and sexuality.
 Differentiating between sex, gender, and sexual orientation is an important first step to a deeper understanding and critical analysis of these issues.
-Understanding the sociology of sex, gender, and sexuality will help to build awareness of the inequalities experienced by subordinate categories such as women, homosexuals, and transgender individuals.
+Understanding the sociology of sex, gender, and sexuality will help to build awareness of the inequalities experienced by people outside the dominant groups.